 - The software itself is secure since it is continuously updated, but you are responsible for your store.

 - There is no dedicated support from WordPress, but good community support.

 - Though initially, you can run without technical knowledge, you need to hire a technical person when you scale.

-We have done some research on the websites which uses these platforms have got some interesting facts.
+We have done some research on the websites which use these platforms have got some interesting facts.

-According to BuiltWith technology lookup, Shopify dominates hosted ecommerce platform owning ~37% of the market and WordPress dominates ~78% of the open source platforms.
+According to BuiltWith technology lookup, Shopify dominates hosted eCommerce platform owning ~37% of the market share and WordPress dominates ~78% market share of the open source platforms.

-According to SimilarTech ranking, Shopify and WooCommerce are used in an equal number of top 10K ranked sites, wheres in 100K and 1 Million raked sites WooCommerce clearly dominates.
+According to SimilarTech ranking, WooCommerce and Shopify are used in an equal number of top 100K ranked sites, whereas in 10K and 1 Million raked sites Shopify clearly dominates.